cannatag/ldap3/docs/manual/source/connections.rst

     * new_superior: the new container of the entry

-    * controls: additional controls to be used in the request
+    * controls: additional controls to send in the request

 .. note::